nstockhauser/aws-website-generator/README.md

 # 📚 WordPress Generator – An Educational Sandbox for Terraform Backends

-This repository serves as a **structured learning environment** for provisioning and decommissioning AWS infrastructure by integrating **Python automation**, **Jinja2 templating**, and **Terraform**.
+This repository serves as a **structured learning environment** for provisioning and decommissioning AWS infrastructure by integrating **Python automation**, **Jinja2 templating**, and **Terraform** in the **AWS** Platform.

 Rather than simply providing static code, this repository is intended to demonstrate key operational concepts in an accessible manner.
-It is designed for students and professionals who wish to gain a deeper understanding of backend state management and dynamic infrastructure generation.
+It is designed for students and professionals who wish to gain a deeper understanding of backend state management and dynamic infrastructure generation, as well as anyone wanting to have their one website.

 ---